bimmerbailey/ladybug/README.md

 - You could see a **20-50% increase** in requests per second.
 - Latency could **drop by 30-70%**, especially under high concurrency.
 - **CPU & memory usage** would likely be **lower** compared to Uvicorn.

+## License

+This project is licensed under the BSD 3-Clause License.
+See the [LICENSE](LICENSE) file for details.

+This project is inspired by and based on concepts from the [Uvicorn project](https://github.com/encode/uvicorn), which is also licensed under the BSD 3-Clause License.